cjsmeele/matig/README.md

 # Matig

-Matig is a Lisp interpreter for the Matig Lisp dialect.
+Matig is an interpreter for the Lisp-like Matig language.

 # Language features